Bitches (song)

 "Bitches" (stylised in lowercase letters) is a song by Swedish singer Tove Lo from her third studio album, Blue Lips (2017).
-The official remix featuring Charli XCX, Icona Pop, Elliphant and Alma was released on 7 June 2018 as a single.
+The official remix featuring British singer Charli XCX, Swedish duo Icona Pop, Swedish singer Elliphant, and Finnish singer Alma was released on 7 June 2018 as a single.

 Background and development

 On 28 October 2016, Lo released her second studio album, Lady Wood, which is split in two parts, "Fairy Dust" and "Fire Fade".
 Two short films inspired by these two chapters were released on YouTube and Vevo.
 The first one, Fairy Dust, was released on 31 October 2016, three days after the album's release.
 It is based on the first six songs of the album; however, "Bitches", at that time titled "(What I Want for the Night) Bitches", was played during the film's end-credits scene.
 A live version of the song was recorded and released on Spotify.
 The singer also performed the song on her Lady Wood Tour.

 The studio version of the song was later included on Lo's third album, Blue Lips, released on 17 November 2017.
 In the song, Lo references American girl group Fifth Harmony, who she had at some Jingle Ball performances.
 She explained that she was surprised by how sexy and confident they became when performing on stage despite their wholesome image and reputation, and had met one of the band members while working on the song at the recording studio.

 On 4 June 2018, Lo announced the remix of the song, featuring Charli XCX, Icona Pop, Elliphant and ALMA, which was released as the second single from Blue Lips on 7 June 2018, alongside the music video.